SeanTolstoyevski/paket/README.md

         If left null, hash checks will not work. (default true) -k string
         Key for encrypting files.
 It must be 16, 24, or 32 lenght in bytes.
-        If you leave it null, the tool generates one randomly byte  and prints value to the console. (default "8882af0e97faefe11953660eec14ea94")
+        If this parameter is null, the tool generates one randomly byte  and prints value to the console. (default "8882af0e97faefe11953660eec14ea94")
   -o string
         The file to which your encrypted data will be written.
          If there is a file with the same name, you will be warned. (default "data.pack")